jayrboy/Dart_Tutorial/dart_oop_2023/README.md

 - override method

 # Mixin
-- use class to mixin
+- class use extends
-- with ... class to mixin
+- mixin use with mixin1, mixin2, mixin3

 # keyword static
 - static use for property, method static in class only  // CircleV3.dart